schmollgruberja/Machine-Learning-Nanodegree/README.md

 ### Domain Background

 Years ago I read an article about hand written digit recognition.
 I was amazed.
 It was the first time I have heard about Machine Learning.
-Now some years later I’d like to train my own Machine Learning algorithm to classify hand written mathematical symbols (HASYv2 dataset), especially because I’m a mathematics student.
+Now, years later I’d like to train my own Machine Learning algorithm to classify hand written mathematical symbols (HASYv2 dataset), especially because I studied mathematics.
 Handwriting recognition (HWR) belongs to the domain of image processing.
 One of the first researchers who was active in this field was Sheloa Guberman 1962.
 The business application capabilities of this topic are [incredible](https://formtek.com/blog/handwriting-recognition-digitizing-text-from-handwritten-paper-documents/).
 The best [results](https://en.wikipedia.org/wiki/MNIST_database) in this domain have been achieved on the MNIST database.
 It is probably the most famous dataset and therefore the most influential data set in this research area.
 In this capstone project we won’t use this dataset but it’s essential to mention it.
 Furthermore, I suggest to the interested reader to look at [Street View Imagery](https://arxiv.org/pdf/1312.6082.pdf).

 ### Problem Statement